jmbluethner/lama/README.md

-# RushB
+<span style="color: blue"># RushB</span>
 A PHP based CSGO-Server management Interface for LAN Tournaments.
+I've developed this to manage our CS:GO torunament @ DIE-LAN 2019.
+You can vsit us at https://die-lan.party
+The whole Code is filled with comments from my side, so everyone can understand what was going on in my head.
+I think this makes my project suitable for education / learning processes.
+Unfortunately, my SourcePawn knowledge is very limited.
+Thats also due to the lack of documentations about this language...
+I can't fix major Bugs if they come from xPaw's Query.
+But so far I haven't seen any

 I've used xPaw's Source Server Query to make this work: https://github.com/xPaw/PHP-Source-Query
 Check him out too!